 The body is a brilliant machine.
 When you have a hard time doing something, you learn very quickly to optimize your resources so that it is much easier to do it the next time.

-In high-intensity training, being very demanding, the body obtains most of the energy used anaerobically.
+In high-intensity training, which is demanding, the body obtains the most energy aerobically.
 Once the effort is over, the body interprets that it needs to improve oxygen transport.
-So, the next time you receive a similar stimulus, you can respond better and stay in aerobic metabolism.
+So, the next time you receive a similar stimulus, you can respond better and maintain aerobic metabolism.

 This type of respiratory methodology increases the oxygen-carrying capacity of red blood cells.